 Search for real ABM examples

-I came across this blog post by Influitive.
+I came across a blog post by Influitive.
 Influitive offers an advocacy management platform.
 The blog title is “The Results of 3 B2B Account-Based Marketing Campaigns: The Good, the Bad, and the Ugly.”
 Truman Tang, the author of the blog, talked about 3 ABM campaigns Influitive ran.
 I don’t usually summarize a blog post, but I thought their 3 examples are worth sharing.

 First of all, what is account-based marketing, anyway?
 Well, in a nutshell, it’s marketing working together with sales to create customized outreach for target accounts.
-It’s planned and intentional effort.
+It’s a planned and intentional effort.
 In a way, it’s a marketing version of sales enablement if you think about it.

 So, here are 3 examples Influitive did